 He is married to Anne Arenstein; they have two sons, Jonathan and Michael.

-“The Past as Paradigm: Enactments of the Exodus Motif in Jewish Liturgy,” in Pamela Barmesh and David Nelson, eds., Echoes of the Exodus in Jewish Experience: Echoes and Reverberations (Lanham, MD: Lexington Books, 2015), pp. 53-110
+“The Past as Paradigm: Enactments of the Exodus Motif in Jewish Liturgy,” in Pamela Barmesh and W. David Nelson, eds., Exodus in Jewish Experience: Echoes and Reverberations (Lanham, MD: Lexington Books, 2015), pp. 53-110

 “The Persistence and Trajectories of Penitential Prayer in Rabbinic Judaism,” and “Afterword,” in Mark J. Boda, Daniel K. Falk, and Rodney A. Werline, eds., Seeking the Favor of God.
 Volume 3, The Impact of Penitential Prayer beyond Second Temple Judaism.
 Atlanta: Society of Biblical Literature, 2008, pp. 1-38, 255-264